rogue-agents-sc/rogue-gym-agents/README.md

 If you want to run the colab files, you will have to allow colab to run git commands You can use the python whl file located here https://drive.google.com/file/d/1eOHxv2MmOsFVLkaJQ-Oe1h4r6Ao2H56F/view?usp=drive_link

-## Project Overview
+## Project Writeup
-This project led to the creation of a writeup titled *"REINFORCEMENT LEARNING METHODS IN THE ROGUE GYM ENVIRONMENT"*, which explores the core concepts, development process, and outcomes of the project.
-The writeup serves as an in-depth reflection on the work we've done here.
+This project led to the creation of a final paper titled *"Reinforcement Learning Methods In The Rogue Gym Environment"*, which explores the core concepts, development process, and outcomes of the project.
+The writeup serves as an in-depth reflection on the work we've done here.[here](./Project%20Documents/Reinforcement_Learning_methods_in_the_Rogue_Gym_Environment.pdf)